 The skinny: One SEC team has five league road games – and it’s LSU.
 New coach Ed Orgeron has made it clear he’s appreciative of AD Joe Alleva for giving him the job, but Orgeron has to be cursing Alleva under his breath for having to travel to Florida this season and next.
 The game in Gainesville is a direct result of last season’s brouhaha over the Florida-LSU game being postponed by a hurricane.
 Alleva basically mandated that the game be played in Baton Rouge, and the league office basically gave in.
 The flipside: LSU has to play at Florida in 2017 and 2018.
 (And remember that Florida won at LSU last season, thanks to a dramatic last-second goal-line stand.)
 That trip to Gainesville this season means LSU hits the road to play Alabama, Florida, Mississippi State, Ole Miss and Tennessee.
 The one saving grace: None of them are on back-to-back weekends.

-Also considered: Don’t expect Ole Miss’ Hugh Freeze to shed many tears about LSU’s road schedule.
+Also considered: Don’t expect Ole Miss’ Matt Luke to shed many tears about LSU’s road schedule.
 Ole Miss’ road schedule: Alabama, Auburn, Kentucky and Mississippi State.
 The toughest part is that Alabama and Auburn are back-to-back early in the season (September 30 and October 7).
-Given the Rebels’ self-imposed bowl ban, you wonder what happens to the team’s psyche if it loses both.
 Mississippi State has it tough, as well, with trips to Arkansas, Auburn, Georgia and Texas A&M; the Bulldogs have Georgia and Auburn in back-to-back weeks in late September.

 © 2016, gridironnow.com.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.